AgoraLab/agora-chat-uikit/android/1 - overview/product-features.md

 ### Manage chat group

-Chat group administrators have all permissions to the group, which includes adding or deleting members, modifying the group name, description, and avatar, banning or kicking out group members, and others.
+Chat group administrators have all permissions to the group, which includes adding or deleting members, modifying the group name, description, and avatar, banning or deleting group members, and others.

 ### User list